-Today’s researchers and educational professionals must appreciate and understand their work within the context of a global society.
-The College of Education at Michigan State University is committed to preparing educators who embrace learning from diverse perspectives, and to engaging with domestic and international partners in ways that promote understanding about educational issues, policies and practices around the world.
+Today’s researchers and professionals must appreciate and understand their work within the context of a global society.
+The College of Education at Michigan State University is committed to preparing educators, leaders and health professionals who embrace learning from diverse perspectives, and to engaging with domestic and international partners in ways that promote understanding about issues, policies and practices around the world.

 The Office of International Studies in Education provides a wealth of resources and information about how students, faculty and programs reflect global perspectives.